Syncorix-Global/AI-Chat/docs/intro/getting-started.md

 Requirements:
 - Node **18+** for tooling.
-- A Socket.IO backend that emits events matching your `ChatEvents` schema.
+- A Socket.IO backend that emits events matching your `ChatEvents` schema (or provide a mapping).

 ## Minimal integration